Kahului, Hawaii

-Kahului ([kəhuˈluwi]) is a census-designated place (CDP) in Maui County in the U.S. state of Hawaii.
+Kahului ([kəhuˈluwi]) is an unincorporated community and a census-designated place (CDP) in Maui County in the U.S. state of Hawaii.
 It hosts the county's main airport (Kahului Airport), a deep-draft harbor, light industrial areas, and commercial shopping centers.
 The population was 28,219 at the 2020 census.
-Kahului is part of the Kahului-Wailuku-Lahaina Metropolitan Statistical Area which comprises all of Maui County, including nearby Wailuku and the town and former whaling village of Lahaina.
+Kahului is part of the Kahului-Wailuku-Lahaina Metropolitan Statistical Area which comprises all of Maui County, including nearby Wailuku and the West Maui town of Lahaina.

-The retail center for Maui County residents, Kahului has several malls and major stores (including department stores in the Queen Kaahumanu Center).
+The retail center for Maui County residents, Kahului has several malls and major stores, including department stores in the Queen Kaahumanu Center.
 Attractions in Kahului include the Alexander & Baldwin Sugar Museum, Kanaha Pond State Wildlife Sanctuary, Kanaha Beach County Park, and the Maui Arts and Cultural Center.

-Kahului is served by Kahului Airport, located outside the CDP.

 Geography

-Kahului is on the north side of the island of Maui on the shore of Kahului Bay.
+Kahului is on the north central side of the island of Maui on the shore of Kahului Bay.
 It is bordered to the west by Wailuku, to the southwest by Waikapu, and to the east by Kahului Airport and Spreckelsville.

 According to the United States Census Bureau, the Kahului CDP has a total area of 16.0 sqmi, of which 14.3 sqmi are land and 1.6 sqmi, or 10.26%, are water.